PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

      apps/examples/hello.

   3. This configuration has BINFS enabled so that the builtin applications can be made visible in the file system.
-For example:

-     NuttShell (NSH) NuttX-6.24
+Because of that, the build in applications do not work as other examples.

+     For example trying to execute the hello builtin application will
+     fail:

+       nsh> hello
+       nsh: hello: command not found
+       nsh>

+     Unless you first mount the BINFS file system:

        nsh> mount -t binfs /bin
        nsh> ls /bin
        /bin:
          hello
+       nsh> echo $PATH
+       /bin
+       nsh> hello
+       Hello, World!!
        nsh>

+     Notice that the executable 'hello' is found using the value in the PATH variable (which was preset to "/bin").
+If the PATH variable were not set then you would have to use /bin/hello on the command line.

 nsh2